diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 In data-parallel systems such as Spark, a common source of performance issues is skew, which occurs when a small number of tasks take a very large amount of time compared to others.
 The stage page can help you identify skew by looking at the distribution of different metrics over all tasks.
 In addition to looking at task skew, it can be helpful to identify how much time tasks are spending in each of the phases of the task lifecycle: reading, computing, and writing.
 * Storage: Information for RDDs that are persisted
 In some cases, if many RDDs are cached, older ones will fall out of memory to make space for newer ones.
-This page will tell you exactly what fraction of each RDD is cached and the quantity of data cached in various storage media (disk, memory, etc.) It can be helpful to scan this page and understand whether important datasets are fitting into memory or not.
+This page will tell you `exactly what fraction of each RDD is cached` and `the quantity of data cached in various storage media (disk, memory, etc.)` It can be helpful to scan this page and understand whether important datasets are fitting into memory or not.
 * Executors: A list of executors present in the application
 One valuable use of this page is `to confirm that your application has the amount of resources you were expecting`. `A good first step when debugging issues is to scan this page, since a misconfiguration resulting in fewer executors than expected can, for obvious reasons, affect performance`.
 It can also be useful to look for executors with anomalous behaviors, such as a very large ratio of failed to successful tasks. `An executor with a high failure rate could indicate a misconfiguration or failure on the physical host in question.
 Simply removing that host from the cluster can improve performance`.
 Another feature in the executors page is the ability to collect a stack trace from executors using the `Thread Dump` button
 * Environment: Debugging Spark’s configuration
-This page enumerates the set of active properties in the environment of your Spark application.
-This page will also enumerate JARs and files you’ve added to your application, which can be useful when you’re tracking down issues such as missing dependencies.
+This page enumerates the set of `active properties` in the environment of your Spark application.
+This page will also enumerate JARs and files you’ve added to your application, which can be useful when you’re tracking down issues such as `missing dependencies`.

 #### Driver and Executor Logs
 The exact location of Spark’s logfiles depends on the deployment mode:
-* In Spark’s Standalone mode, application logs are directly displayed in the standalone master’s web UI.
-They are stored by default in the work/ directory of the Spark distribution on each worker.
+* In Spark’s Standalone mode, application logs are directly displayed `in the standalone master’s web UI`.
+They are stored by default in the work/ directory of the Spark distribution on `each worker`.
-* In Mesos, logs are stored in the work/ directory of a Mesos slave, and accessible from the Mesos master UI.
+* In Mesos, logs are stored in the work/ directory of a `Mesos slave`, and accessible from the `Mesos master UI`.
 * In YARN mode, the easiest way to collect logs is to use YARN’s log collection tool (running `yarn logs -applicationId <app ID>`) to produce a report containing logs from your application.
-This will work only after an application has fully finished, since YARN must first aggregate these logs together.
+This will work only `after an application has fully finished`, since YARN must first aggregate these logs together.
 For viewing logs of a running application in YARN, you can click through the ResourceManager UI to the Nodes page, then browse to a particular node, and from there, a particular container.
-YARN will give you the logs associated with output produced by Spark in that container.
+YARN will give you the `logs associated with output produced by Spark in that container`.
 This process is likely to become less roundabout in a future version of Spark with direct links to the relevant logs.

 Spark’s logging subsystem is based on log4j.
 Once you’ve tweaked the logging to match your desired level or format, you can add the log4j.properties file using the —files flag of spark-submit.
 If you have trouble setting the log level in this way, make sure that you are not including any JARs that themselves contain log4j.properties files with your application. `Log4j works by scanning the classpath for the first properties file it finds, and will ignore your customization if it finds properties somewhere else first`.